hellbox/srob-migration/content/reviews/traveled-the-world-and-the-seven-seas.md

-name = "Traveled the world and the seven seas" title = "Traveled the world and the seven seas" dek = "Atlas Obscura's new book is a compulsively readable travel guide to some of the world's strangest locations, from Galileo's Middle Finger to a pair of Necropants." type = "Review"facebookauto = "Atlas Obscura is a catalog of the world's strangest locations, experiences, and destinations." twitterauto = "Atlas Obscura's new book is a compulsively readable travel guide to the world's strangest places." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/atlas-obscura.md"]
+name = "Traveled the world and the seven seas" title = "Traveled the world and the seven seas" dek = "Atlas Obscura's new book is a compulsively readable travel guide to some of the world's strangest locations, from Galileo's Middle Finger to a pair of Necropants." type = "Review" facebookauto = "Atlas Obscura is a catalog of the world's strangest locations, experiences, and destinations." twitterauto = "Atlas Obscura's new book is a compulsively readable travel guide to the world's strangest places." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/atlas-obscura.md"]